zNaLa/docs/docs/FAQ-doc4.md

 ### What does DJ role do and how do I set up DJ role for my server?

 #### Permission/Access
+DJ role grants you more permissions over Rythm.
 You can refer to **[DJ Permission](/permissions#user-alone-with-rythmuser-with-a-dj-role-or-the-manage-channels-permission)** section to learn more about what DJ users can do.

 #### Setting up DJ role
 1. **Create a DJ role:**